Katsuji Mori

 Katsuji Mori (森 功至, Mori Katsuji) is a Japanese actor, voice actor and narrator from Tokyo.
-He is most known for the roles of Go Mifune (Mach GoGoGo), Joe Shimamura/009 (Cyborg 009 [1960s]), Ken the Eagle (Science Ninja Team Gatchaman), Jouji Minami (Tekkaman: The Space Knight), and Garma Zabi (Mobile Suit Gundam).
+He is most known for the roles of Go Mifune in Mach GoGoGo, Joe Shimamura/009 in Cyborg 009, Ken the Eagle in Science Ninja Team Gatchaman, Jouji Minami in Tekkaman: The Space Knight, and Garma Zabi in Mobile Suit Gundam.
+His former stage name is Setsuya Tanaka (田中 雪弥, Tanaka Setsuya).

 Biography

-Mori was previously affiliated with Tokyo Actor's Consumer's Cooperative Society, then Aoni Production and now he is the founder of Office Mori.
+Mori was previously affiliated with Tokyo Actor's Consumer's Cooperative Society, then Aoni Production.
+He later became independent and established the voice acting agency Office Mori, but the company went bankrupt and was disbanded.